netbek/vagrant-lamp/README.md

 ## Install Debian

-Set your hostname (vagrant-debian-wheezy)
+* Set hostname (vagrant-debian-wheezy)
-Set the domain name (vagrantup.com)
+* Set domain name (vagrantup.com)
-Set the root password (vagrant)
+* Set root password (vagrant)
-Set up a user (vagrant with vagrant as the password too) Follow the defaults to set up the disk, all one partition
+* Set up a user (vagrant with vagrant as the password too)
+* Follow the defaults to set up the disk, all one partition

-Deselect all tasks except "Standard system utilities" and continute to allow the system to install the required packages.
+* Deselect all tasks except "Standard system utilities" and continute to allow the system to install the required packages.

-Next the installer asks about GRUB.
+* Next the installer asks about GRUB.
 Just take all the defaults and install it to the root of the drive.

-Shutdown VM
+* Shutdown VM

-Remove Debian ISO from CD/DVD and insert VBoxGuestAdditions ISO (VirtualBox > vm > Settings > Storage > CD/DVD)
+* Remove Debian ISO from CD/DVD and insert VBoxGuestAdditions ISO (VirtualBox > vm > Settings > Storage > CD/DVD)

 ## Install LAMP